jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

 ## Test

-Lets make some noise and see what the dashboard tell us about our HAProxy Ingress cluster.
+Lets make some noise and see what the dashboard tell us about our N42 Gateway cluster.

 Deploy a demo application and a custom (self-signed) certificate: